aio-libs/aiohttp/docs/client.rst

 (e.g. `http://127.0.0.1:80/cookie`).

 It's good but sometimes for testing we need to enable support for such cookies.
-It should be done by passing `usafe=True` to :class:`aiohttp.CookieJar` constructor::
+It should be done by passing `unsafe=True` to :class:`aiohttp.CookieJar` constructor::